powerhouse-industries/front-end-starter/README.md

 All images (including SVGs) should be optimised before hitting a production server.
 Our build tools usually take care of this.

 ### Accessibility
-We utilise WAI-ARIA in all web applications to ensure that users with visual impairments or others disabilities are able to access our applications via a screen reader or other assistive technology.
+We utilise [WAI-ARIA](http://rawgit.com/w3c/aria-in-html/master/index.html) in all web applications to ensure that users with visual impairments or others disabilities are able to access our applications via a screen reader or other assistive technology.

 You should always strive to make your applications accessible and therefore should include WAI-ARIA wherever possible.

-All of our code strives to adhere to the W3C's WCAG 2.0 AA standard where possible.
+All of our code strives to adhere to the W3C's [WCAG 2.0](http://www.w3.org/TR/WCAG20/) AA standard where possible.

 ## CSS
 We use Sass to compose our stylesheet, but more on that further into this document.
 We always avoid writing CSS inline – it might make quick and dirty fixes easy, but in the long run it makes our code impossible to maintain.
 The only time we do inline CSS is where it’s necessary to apply user customisations.

 ### Validation
-We don’t validate our CSS to W3C Standards.
+We don’t validate our CSS to W3C Standards as we use a lot of experimental features and these are usually not supported by the W3C's validators.

 ### Syntax and Formatting
 We write CSS using the BEM (Block, Element, Modifier) naming convention and opt for multi-line CSS declarations.
 Where possible you should try to group related rulesets together, for example: all positional rules together, all font rules together etc.